evodify/allele-specific-expression/README.md

 zcat INDELs.vcf.gz | grep -v ^# | awk 'length($4) != 1 {printf "%s\t%s\t%s\t\n", $1,$2-1,$2+length($4)-1}' > heter_INDELs.bed
 ```
+*Be careful with masking indels, if there are many indels, masking them may result is spurious mapping later.*

 Using [bedtools](http://bedtools.readthedocs.io/en/latest/), merge the overlapping intervals in the BED files
 ```